 - 1. Course Selection.
 College admission officers generally look first to the candidate's course selection during the high school career.
 Individual schedules will (and should) vary; colleges seek students who have taken advantage of the curricular opportunities at Hotchkiss.
 Recently, some of the most competitive colleges have focused increasingly on the student's background in what are often described as "core courses."
 These colleges encourage students to exceed the Hotchkiss diploma requirements in science, history, math, and foreign language.
 Senior year schedules should be discussed with the student's academic advisor and college advisor. - 2.
 Academic Achievement for the four High School years.
 Grades are important, and colleges will look closely at your transcript to assess your success in the courses in which you enrolled.
 Some consideration will be given to the rigor of your course load in assessing your success, but the most selective colleges expect students to succeed in the most challenging curriculum.
 A positive trend in grades is also considered.
-Improvement in the senior year mitigates, but does not erase a poor record in the first three years. - 3.
-Test Scores.
-The SAT with Writing or ACT with Writing are required at most colleges.
-You should also plan to take at least two to three different Subject Tests.
-Most students will take one of the math tests.
-The other two tests are most often literature, foreign language, history, or science tests.
-While some of these should be taken after appropriate courses (see the Course Listing and "Parent Central" on the Hotchkiss website for references), students should plan to take Subject Tests in June of their Upper Mid year as well as in the fall of their Senior year.
-Most colleges accept the ACT in place of either the SAT or both the SAT and two or three SAT subject tests.
+Improvement in the senior year mitigates, but does not erase a poor record in the first three years. - Test Scores.
+Most colleges accept the ACT in place of the SAT or both the SAT.
 Individual testing plans should be discussed with your college advisor.
-Please visit: hotchkiss.org/college-announcements for COVID-19 relted testing updates. - 4.
+Please visit: www.hotchkiss.org/ academics/college-advising/standardized-tests for more information. - 4.
 Recommendations.
 You will ask individual teachers to write on your behalf.
 Your college advisor will write the school's "Summary Statement."
 Colleges are interested in how those who have taught you and know you well evaluate you as a student and as a person, especially considering demonstrations of intellectual curiosity, motivation, engagement with material, and participation in class. - 5.
 Athletics and Extracurricular Activities.
 The emphasis here is upon quality rather than quantity.
 Talent and genuine contributions to a team or an activity are important.
 Excellence, leadership, and consistent dedication to a passion are highly valued.